B-schools pose essay questions about your accomplishments to gauge what you will bring to their program.

-In your ‘Goals' essay you have proclaimed great potential/ skills that have enabled you to set high goals for yourself.
+In your ‘Goals' essay, you have proclaimed great potential/ skills that have enabled you to set high goals for yourself.
 Through this essay, B-Schools want to know how far you have been successful in translating your skills into concrete results that have significantly benefited your organization.
-They also want the evidence of what set you apart from your peers and what demonstrates your ability to function well with them.
+They also want evidence of what sets you apart from your peers and what demonstrates your ability to function well with them.

 Remember your accomplishments should show IMPACT and interpersonal skills.
-The applicant who has led a team that could accomplish to a multimillion dollar gain has an advantage over the candidate who developed a world class software application on his own.
-Therefore, your essay should not only focus on the technical or procedural aspect of the achievement but also your team working and leadership skills
+The applicant who has led a team that could accomplish a multimillion-dollar gain has an advantage over the candidate who developed a world-class software application on his own.
+Therefore, your essay should not only focus on the technical or procedural aspect of the achievement but also on your team working and leadership skills.

-Finally, all schools want you to describe not only the accomplishment, but also why you value it or why it is meaningful to you.
-Remember, whether the schools specify it in their essay question or not, you still have to explain what you think of your achievement.
+Finally, all schools want you to describe not only the accomplishment but also why you value it or why it is meaningful to you.
+Remember, whether the schools specify it in their essay question or not, you still must explain what you think of your achievement.

 Choosing your accomplishment stories can be a daunting task when no specifications have been provided.
-The following questions will help you to brainstorm your accomplishment stories.
+The following questions will help you to brainstorm your accomplishments stories.

 - Did this accomplishment make a tangible impact on an organization or an individual?

-- Did this accomplishment help me learn a new skill I didn’t know before?
+- Did this accomplishment help me learn a new skill I did not know before?

-- Did it require me to take initiatives and step out of my defined role or perform beyond expectations?
+- Did it require me to take initiative and step out of my defined role or perform beyond expectations?

 - Did I view myself or did others view me differently after this accomplishment?